Photographs © Todd Bigelow/Contact Press Images

 Please Email Contact Press Images with licensing request

-Erin Jundef will look back on 2020 as the most challenging, disruptive and unbelievable year of her life.
-In March, just before the Covid19 pandemic hit, the single mother of two was en route to a promotion while earning six figures as a communications professional, searching for a new home with her boyfriend and monitoring homework with her kids at night.
-Her life ran like a well-oiled routine, which was just as she preferred.
+Erin Jundef has endured the most challenging, disruptive and unbelievable year of her life.
+In March 2020, just before the Covid19 pandemic hit, the single mother of two was en route to a promotion while earning six figures as a communications professional, searching for a new home with her boyfriend and monitoring homework with her kids at night.
+Her life ran like a well-oiled routine revolving around work, family and her kids’ education, which was just as she preferred.

 Nearly overnight she became the full-time teacher for her two kids and was figuring out how to navigate unemployment after losing her job due to cutbacks.
 By summer she had managed her son’s middle school graduation at home, succumbed to her daughter’s relentless requests for play dates, and quietly hosted a few “girls nights” in her backyard to counter her own sense of isolation.
 Any hope of the kids returning to in-person school was dashed as summer drew to a close, the kids embarked on another virtual school year and she continued searching for employment.